Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 • Making repairs or replacements.

-• Responding to tenant’s request.
+• Responding to a renter's request.

 Housing Discrimination in Texas

-Actions that can be considered discriminator include:
+Actions that can be considered discriminatory include:

-• Lying about the availability of a rental space
+• Lying about the availability of a rental space.

-• Posting rental ads that directly exclude certain groups
+• Posting rental ads that directly exclude certain groups.

-• Lying about the rent price
+• Lying about the price.

 landlord tenant laws and tenant's rights Texas state law